 Sovrn monitors servers and workstations for a comprehensive view of its production and corporate infrastructure.
 Privileged access to servers is logged.

 The Sovrn network is distributed among several 3rd-party hosted data centers and cloud providers to build in redundancy and fault tolerance.

-Sovrn systems are subject to penetration testing ad hoc.
-Any vulnerabilities identified are brought to the resolving team for remediation.
+Sovrn systems are subject to penetration testing where vulnerabilities identified are brought to the resolving team for remediation.

-Both our publishers and their readers should expect that Sovrn is protecting their data and doing our best to reduce fraud.
-From ad traffic monitoring to password management, the cybersecurity landscape is constantly evolving, and Sovrn will evolve to adapt to it.
+Both our publishers and their readers should expect that Sovrn is dedicated to a security program designed to protect their data and reduce fraud.
+From ad traffic monitoring to password management, the cybersecurity landscape is constantly evolving, and Sovrn’s goal is to evolve to adapt.